 Once the light is green, let’s scan the network and confirm that we can see our containerized PLCs:

-Select one to connect to and click opn OK
+Select one to connect to and click opn OK.

 This will prompt for a mandatory activation of user management.
-Click on Yes
+Click on Yes and proceed to create the credentials needed.

 You should be able to login with the user you just created.